John Boyden: Early life and career

+Orchestral roles and Enigma Classics

-In April 1975 Boyden was appointed the first managing director of the London Symphony Orchestra (LSO).
+In April 1975 Boyden was appointed managing director of the London Symphony Orchestra (LSO).
 At the time André Previn was the orchestra's chief conductor.
 Some of the orchestra's board considered Previn to be producing "lightweight" interpretations of works, compared to the output of Bernard Haitink at the London Philharmonic Orchestra.
 These members failed in an effort to remove Previn.
 Boyden, who had been associated, rightly or wrongly, with the anti-Previn movement, was sacked in October.